twilio/twilio-cli/docs/cookbook.md

 # twilio-cli Cookbook

 At this stage in the `twilio-cli`, we have exposed commands that mirror the Twilio API.
 As a result, you may have to execute multiple commands to satisfy a use case.
-We created this cookbook to share recipies of how to accomplish certain use cases with the CLI.
+We created this cookbook to share recipes of how to accomplish certain use cases with the CLI.

 ## Recipe 1: Purchase a phone number